waleedelhelw/student-mangment/README.md

 Exit the program and end the session.

+Local File Storage Requirement

+The system is built using local files stored on the user's computer.

+To ensure the program runs correctly:

+1. Create the necessary files in the same directory structure as specified in the program.

+2. Alternatively, modify the file paths in the program to match your custom directory structure.

 How to Run the Project

 1. Download or clone the project from GitHub.